Synthird/non-keyboard-characters/README.md

 ## License

-This repository contains the Mozilla Public License.
-You must give credit if you are going to use its source code **and** open source any changes you made.
+This repository contains the CC0 license.
+You are not required to give credit if you are going to use its source code.